-Immune-Mediated Hemolytic Anemia (IMHA), is a disease in which the cat's own immune system can become directed against its own red blood cells.
+Immune-Mediated Hemolytic Anemia (IMHA), is a disease in which the cat’s own immune system can become directed against its own red blood cells.
 Red blood cells (also called erythrocytes) supply oxygen to the tissues of the body.
-They are also responsible for its red colour.

 IMHA can be classified as primary or secondary.
 Primary IMHA is caused by an inappropriate immune response and no underlying cause can be found autoimmune-mediated hemolytic anemia (AIHA).